 Asset Deduplication FAQ

-The following are frequently asked questions regarding asset deduplication in Tenable Exposure Management.
+The following are frequently asked questions about asset deduplication in Tenable Exposure Management.
+Deduplication works differently depending on the data source — see Asset Deduplication in Tenable Exposure Management for a full overview.

 Do Tenable-native assets follow the same merge criteria as third-party data?